Your Guide to Buying Trail Running Shoes

 There are some main differences between a regular running shoe and a trail running shoe.
 From purpose-built tractions for different terrains, to material and construction differences to protect your foot from harsher elements and equip you to adapt to unstable surfaces.

-The outsole is the part of the shoe that contacts the ground and is the most important feature that sets trail running shoes apart from road shoes.
+- Rugged outsole for a better surface grip.
+The outsole is the part of the shoe that contacts the ground.
 All the best trail running shoes have rugged outsoles to grip whatever surface you're on.

 There are many trail running shoes available, and while there is no ‘best recommended trail running shoe’, there is a ‘best for you’ that you’ll be able to pick dependent on your foot and the terrain you’re frequenting.